Wolverton is where I live.

-The railways works is still the largest employer in the town, although it's much, much smaller than it was in its heyday.
+The railways works, with its long wall along the main road, is still the largest employer in the town, although it's much, much smaller than it was in its heyday.

 The town is not conventionally picturesque, but the grids of terrace houses have been made a conservation area as they are rather unusual in this part of the country.

-The 'Railway Mural' along the canal towpath was designed by local artist Bill Billings OBE and painted by many local volunteers.
+The 'Railway Mural' along the canal towpath was designed by local artist Bill Billings OBE and was painted (and repainted) by many local volunteers.

 © Jeremy Cooper - oliophoto